1958: “Jailhouse Rock” by Elvis Presley became his second #1 in Britain and the first single to enter the UK chart at the top spot.

 Warren Zevon, singer-songwriter and musician, was born in Chicago, IL in 1947.

-John Belushi, Blues Brothers singer, actor, and comedian, was born in Chicago, IL in 1949.
+John Belushi, actor, comedian, singer, original cast member of Saturday Night Live, and co-founder of The Blues Brothers, was born in Chicago, IL in 1949.

-Jools Holland, singer, songwriter, keyboardist, and founding member of Squeeze, as well as a solo artist and TV personality, was born in Blackheath, London in 1958.
+Jools Holland, singer, songwriter, keyboardist, founding member of Squeeze, solo artist, and TV personality, was born in Blackheath, London in 1958.

 Beth Hart, singer, songwriter, and musician, was born in Los Angeles, CA in 1972.